nursix/eden-asp/docs/source/intro/basics.rst

 Basic Concepts
 ==============

-This page explains the basic concepts, structure and operations of Eden ASP, and introduces the fundamental terminology used throughout this documentation.
+This page explains the basic concepts, structure and operations of Eden, and introduces the fundamental terminology used throughout this documentation.

 Client and Server
 -----------------

-Eden ASP is a **web application**, which means it is run as a **server** program and is accessed remotely by **client** programs connected over the network.
+Eden is a **web application**, which means it is run as a **server** program and is accessed remotely by **client** programs connected over the network.

 .. image:: client_server.png